Catheren/Catheren/README.md

 - 👋 Hi, I’m @Catheren
-- 👀 I’m an Infrastructure Engineer with a focus on Security.
+- 👀 I’m an Infrastructure Engineer with a passion to secure organizations.